moonesh/DigitalMarketing/README.md

       - Start sharing your article on social media platforms (facebook, twitter etc....)

   3. Backlinking
-    - redirection of your site mentioned in any other site and this process is known as backlinking)
+    - (redirection of your site mentioned in any other site and this process is known as backlinking)
+    - How to create Low Hanging backlinks:
+      1. Directory Submission
+        - Register/submit your site in directory websites to list there
+          - e.g.. somuch.com URL: [https://somuch.com/](https://somuch.com/)

+      2. Social BookMarking
+      3. Guest Blogging
+          - Use Google search queries to find blogs accepting quest contributors:
+            - Your keywords + inurl:wtite-for-us
+            - Your keywords + guest-posts
+            - Your keywords + inurl:guest-post-guidelines
+            - Your keywords + become a contributor
+            - Your keywords + blogger wanted
+            - Your keywords + submit an article
+            - Your keywords + want to write for
+            - Your keywords + contribute
+            - Your keywords + become an author
+            - Your keywords + guest post by
+            - Your keywords + now accepting guest posts

+      4. Question Answer Submission
+      5. Forum Submission
+      6. Article Submission
+      7. Fair Comments
+      8. Image Submission
+      9. Infographic Submission

+      a.
+Spy on your competitors Backlinks
+      b.
+Internal Linking